TomNewbie/pe-lapp/server/docs/exercise.md

 - `start`
   query a list starting at the `start + 1`-th student (0-based index; defaults to 0)
 - `num`
   number of students to return in a list.
-If `num` is 0, return ALL students,
+If `num` is 0, return ALL students.

 ## Request